keatonelvins/lacuna/README.md

 # lacuna

-Tiny, memory-efficient trainer for continued prelacunaing and finetuning of popular HF models.
+Tiny, memory-efficient trainer for continued pretraining and finetuning of popular HF models.

 Seeing how far we can push HF modeling code!